BobbyLee-dev/sapphire-popups/readme.txt

 == Screenshots ==

 1. Sapphire Popups settings page.
-Select a popup, behavior, weather to exclude the Popup Title and that's it!
+Select a popup, the behavior, and if you want to exclude the Popup Title - that's it!
 2. Managing popups is easy.

 == Changelog ==